bcgov/person-search/bor-solr/README.md

 - if first time:
   - for a persistent index: `docker run -d -p 8883:8983 -v /<YOUR_PATH_TO_THIS_REPO>/beneficial-ownership/bor-solr/bitnami:/bitnami --name bor-solr-local bitnami/solr:9.1.1` (it will be available on port 8883)
-  - for a temp index (changes will not persist -- use for bor-api unit tests):
+  - OR for a temp index (changes will not persist -- use for bor-api unit tests and make sure to _recreate this image after any changes in solr_):
     - `docker build . -t bor-solr-test`
     - `docker run -it --name=bor-solr-test -p 8899:8983 bor-solr-test` (it will be available on port 8899)
 - else